cannatag/ldap3/docs/manual/source/encoding.rst

     'utf-8'

 Some servers don't completely follow the LDAP RFCs and send data in a different encoding or in a mix of encodings.
 For example Active Directory can send the DN of entries found in a search in a different encoding than utf-8.
 In this case you can use the ``ADDITIONAL_SERVER_ENCODINGS`` config parameter to decode the DN of the Search operation response.
 It can be set to one encoding or a list of encodings.
 If a list of encodings is provided ldap3 tries sequentially each encoding until a valid decode is performed.
-If any of the specified encodings is not able to decode the value then an ``UnicodeError`` exception is raised.
+If any of the specified encodings is able to decode the value then an ``UnicodeError`` exception is raised.

 ``ADDITIONAL_SERVER_ENCODINGS`` defaults to ['latin1, 'koi8-r'] for european and russian encodings